ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 As a side note, if a function is meant to never return normally (for instance, one that enters an infinite loop or always raises an exception), you could use the special return type `NoReturn` from `typing`, but such cases are rare and beyond our current scope.

 Specialized annotations like `Sequence`, `Mapping`, `Iterable`, and `Iterator` let you capture the interface or behavior you require, rather than a specific concrete type.
-They are especially useful in library or API design, where being too specific with types can needlessly limit the utility of a function or class.
+They are especially useful in library or API design, where over-specifying types can needlessly limit the utility of a function or class.
 By using these abstract collection types, you make your code flexible while still retaining the benefits of type checking.

 ## Faster Development, Clearer Results